Published On: May 06 2013 02:54:21 PM CDTUpdated On: May 07 2015 01:00:00 AM CDT

 1833: Composer Johannes Brahms, one of the giants of classical music whose works have become staples of the modern concert repertoire, is born in Hamburg, Germany.

 1824: Ludwig van Beethoven's Ninth Symphony has its world premiere in Vienna, Austria.
-The performance is conducted by Michael Umlauf under the composer's supervision.
+The performance was conducted by Michael Umlauf under the composer's supervision.

 1812: Robert Browning, one of the foremost Victorian poets best known for his two-volume "Men and Women" and the poem "The Ring and the Book," is born in London, England.